Skip to main content

 Does Cerebrolysin treat dementia?

-Can it be imported for personal use?
+Can Cerebrolysin be legally imported for personal use?

 Is Cerebrolysin a controlled substance?